cockroachlabs-field/docker-examples/example-7/README.md

 ## Getting started
 1) because operation order is important, execute `./up.sh` instead of `docker-compose up`
-2) visit the CockroachDB UI @ http://localhost:8080
+2) visit the CockroachDB UI @ https://localhost:8080 and login with username `test` and password `password`
 2) visit the HAProxy UI @ http://localhost:8081
 3) have fun!